threefoldfoundation/info_sdk/src/smartcontract_for_it/capacity_kubernetes.md

 Copy the config so that we could use kubectl from our local machine.
 By default it is located in `/etc/rancher/k3s/k3s.yaml` on the master node.

-Execute this command on your local machine not in a remote shell
+Execute this command on your local machine not in a remote shell.

 ``` shell
 scp rancher@172.30.1.2:/etc/rancher/k3s/k3s.yaml k3s.yaml